-Figure \ref{cd0vt} describes the generic (i.e. co-dimension $0$) elements in the intersection.
-There is one diagram for each $R$-orbit.
+Figure \ref{cd0vt} gives a diagrammatic description of elements in the intersection of type $(*)$.
+There is one diagram for each $R$-orbit ($R$ the reversal involution).
 A blue arrow $p \to q$ means the point $p$ is over the point $q$ in the domain of $f : D^2 \to D^4$.
 A red arrow $p \to q$ means $f(p)$ is over the point $f(q)$ in the codomain of $f$.